RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> 6                            trade
 ```

-There are many ways for our code to not run but having an issue with the class is always among the first things to check.
-Common issues are variables that we think should be 'character' or 'numeric', actually being a 'factor'.
-And variables that we think should be 'numeric' actually being a 'character'.
+There are many ways for code to not run but having an issue with the class is always among the first things to check.
+Common issues are variables that we think should be 'character' or 'numeric', actually being 'factor'.
+And variables that we think should be 'numeric' actually being 'character'.

 ### Simulating data

 Simulating data is a key skill for telling believable stories with data.
 In order to simulate data, we need to be able to randomly draw from statistical distributions and other collections.
-R has a variety of functions to make this easier, including: the normal distribution, `rnorm()`, the uniform distribution, `runif()`, the Poisson distribution, `rpois`, the binomial distribution, `rbinom`, and many others.
-To randomly sample from a vector, we can use `sample()`.
+R has a variety of functions to make this easier, including: the normal distribution, `rnorm()`; the uniform distribution, `runif()`; the Poisson distribution, `rpois`; the binomial distribution, `rbinom`; and many others.
+To randomly sample from a collection of items, we can use `sample()`.

 When dealing with randomness, the need for reproducibility makes it important, paradoxically, that the randomness is repeatable.
-That is to say that another person needs to be able to draw the random numbers that we draw.
+That is to say, another person needs to be able to draw the random numbers that we draw.
 We do this by setting a seed for our random draws using `set.seed()`.

 We could get observations from the standard normal distribution and put the those into a data frame.